sethbrasile/ember-remodal/README.md

 `remodal` doesn't currently offer a hook to allow for `onNativeClose` or `onOverlayClose` actions.

+##### Style Options

+- `modalClasses`: If set, this string value will be added to the classes on the main modal window.

 ##### Functionality Options

 - `closeOnOutsideClick`: If `true` (which is the default), this allows the user